coleifer/unqlite-python/README.md

 Fast Python bindings for [UnQLite](http://unqlite.org/), a lightweight, embedded NoSQL database and JSON document store.

 This is a forked version from [coleifer/unqlite-python](https://github.com/coleifer/unqlite-python) for better handling installation issues.
+The source codes are identical, but we use workflow to pre-compile different versions for environments and release to pypi.org with these pre-compiled wheel files.

 ### Please note